datathings/greycat-training-python-sdk-101/README.md

   greeting: str = project_lib.project.greet("John", "Doe")
   print(greeting)
   ```
-- This code will greet John Doe both on GreyCat server and Python client sides.
+- This code will greet John Doe both on GreyCat server and Python client sides; it can be tested with `python -m src.greet`